 And since being an ‘ecclesial person’ is our ‘deepest identity’ (Angelo Cardinal Scola),

-on Jesus without His Bride the church, that is not the full picture of the Gospel.
+Jesus without His Bride the church, that is not the full picture of the Gospel.
+The

-The Marian dimension needs to be highlighted or else we fall into a programmatic,
+Marian dimension needs to be highlighted or else we fall into a programmatic, male-dominated

 TOBET’s latest project is a series of books, The Body Matters, for preschoolers through eighth-graders.

 “The Body Matters is the result of requests from parents and teachers and catechists, as well as the